dotnet/coreclr/Documentation/design-docs/event-counter.md

 ### Metadata

 To add any optional metadata about the counters that we do not already provide a way of encoding, users can call the `AddMetaData(string key, string value)` API.
 This API exists on all variants of the Counter APIs, and allows users to add one or many key-value pairs of metadata, which is dumped to the Payload as a comma-separated string value.
-This API exists so that users can add any metadata about their Counter that is not known to us and is different from the ones we provide by default (i.e. `DisplayName`, `CounterType`).
+This API exists so that users can add any metadata about their Counter that is not known to us and is different from the ones we provide by default (i.e. `DisplayName`, `CounterType`, `DisplayRateTimeScale`).